5g-media/FaaS-VIM-Exercises/exercise4/README.md

 ## What next

-Next, we will create 2 VNFs that communicates with each other.
+Next, we will create 2 VNFs that communicate with each other.

 Continue to [5th exercise](../exercise5)